 - Red, inflamed gum tissue around one or more teeth

 - Bleeding when teeth are brushed or flossed

 When these early symptoms are properly treated, gum disease can be stopped.
 Treatment for gingivitis may include deep cleaning that removes plaque and tartar from tooth surfaces and gum tissues.
-Removal of these substances equates to a marked decreased in bacterial activity and the halt of infection.
-Without deep cleaning treatment, bacteria collect in plaque and tartar, and remain active in destroying gum tissue as infection progresses to periodontitis.
+Removal of these substances equates to a marked decrease in bacterial activity and the halt of infection.
+Without deep cleaning treatment, bacteria collect in plaque and tartar and remain active in destroying gum tissue as the infection progresses to periodontitis.

 Periodontitis is the term for advanced gum disease, in which gum tissues pull away from tooth surfaces.
 This recession allows bacteria to move between the gums and teeth, advancing infection to the bone tissue of the jaw.
 The danger of advanced gum disease is that, as bone tissue deteriorates, teeth can become loose and may even fall out if they lose a great deal of support.
 Periodontitis requires ongoing management in order to preserve oral and systemic health.

 The treatments recommended for gum disease are tailored to the individual patient based on the severity of the infection.
 Obviously, the earlier treatment is obtained, the less aggressive it will need to be.
 Deep cleanings are often very effective at reducing the effects of harmful oral bacteria.
 Coupled with routine dental care and excellent oral hygiene at home, this treatment can go a long way in keeping your smile healthy.